 - Home Education in Wisconsin by Ann Zeise

-Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Wisconsin.
+Legal disclaimer: This section is one family’s story and how they meet the mandatory homeschooling requirements in Nebraska.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 Support and Resources for Wisconsin Homeschoolers

-Not every day looks the same in every home, but that's one of the many advantages of homeschooling!
-The kids rise, eat breakfast and start their school day anywhere from 8:00 a.m. to 9:00 a.m. (sometimes later).
-They have a snack break and lunch, and are usually done with their school by early afternoon, leaving time for errands, extracurricular activities, or just plain fun.
+I have to admit that not every day looks the same in our house — that’s one of the many advantages of homeschooling in my opinion!
+The kids rise, eat breakfast and start their school day anywhere from 8:00 a.m. to 9:00 a.m. (sometimes later!)
+They have a snack break and lunch, and are usually done with their school by early afternoon, leaving time for errands, extracurricular activities or just plain fun!